jzblee/over_ez/README.md

 ```
 5. Make a copy of `config.example.js` and save it as `config.js`, and fill in the information.
 This file contains information that usually remains the same over the course of a semester, such as officer and meeting details.
 6. Make a copy of `render.example.js` and save it as `render.js`, and fill in the username and password for some account on the website to use for serverside rendering.
 In addition, specify the SMTP account information for outgoing mail.
 A dedicated SMTP service such as SendGrid works best. `TODO: account creation is not currently possible directly through the frontend.`
-7. Start the server (ensure the Mongo database is running):
+7. Start the server (make sure that the Mongo database is running):
 ```
 > npm start
 ```